 - Average: each pixel of the background image is the average of the pixels across the image sequence's selected images.

 The images can be registered before the z-projection.
 Three methods of registration are available.

-To select a region of interest, draw on the display a rectangle with the mouse and click on the Crop button.
+To select a region of interest, draw a rectangle on the display with the mouse and click on the Crop button.
 Cancel the crop by clicking on the reset button.

 To compute the binary image from the background image and the image sequence, select the threshold value, and see the result on the display.
 The background type is automatically selected after the background computation.
 However, it can be modified: select Dark Background if the objects are light on a dark background, and Light background if the objects are dark on a light background.

 Applying morphological operations (optional)